About Sydney Film Festival

 of five Australian and international filmmakers and industry

 professionals to the winner among the 12 titles selected for the

 Official Competition.
 The Official Competition is endorsed by

 Sydney Film Festival encourages and supports excellence in

-long-running Dendy Awards for Australian Short Films.
-The
+Documentary and the long-running Dendy Awards for Australian Short Films.
+Other

 The Sydney Film Festival is supported by the NSW Government

 through Screen NSW, the

 festival's Strategic Partner is the NSW Government through Destination NSW.